lukeredgen/tvrename-scraper/TVRenameScraper.TVScraper/ReadMe.txt

 		has been processed, to give you time to examine the console output.
 You can edit the values of the PostCompletionDelay and PostSeriesDelay keys.
 		They should be values in milliseconds (0 for none).
+    - Folder.jpg for seasons - Change the value GetFolderJpgForSeasons to "true" to download folder.jpg into each season folder

 History:
+v1.0.4.0 - Added option to download "folder.jpg" into each season folder, at request from originallinuxguy - thanks for using!
+           Added facility to check for a new version of this program - if a new version is available it will be highlighted in the log and console output

 v1.0.3.0 - Added ability to scan specials folders for each show